Main Health Problems in Disasters and Emergencies

 The US Centers for Disease Control and Prevention supports countries to plan, implement, and evaluate emergency vaccination responses.

 Donations for Medical Supplies

-Bonyan Organization allocates a big part of their donations to provide medical aid and help people in disasters and emergencies.
+Bonyan Organization allocates a big part of its donations to provide medical aid and help people in disasters and emergencies.
 Through donations, Bonyan covers the costs of medical examinations for needy families in areas that lack free medical services.

 It also covers medicines and costs for minor surgeries if necessary.

 - Education And Constantly Crisis In Palestine

 What are the Health Difficulties of Displaced Populations?